-To learn more about advance directives in your state, contact the California Office of the Attorney General at 1-916-210-6276.
+To learn more about advance directives in your state, contact ConnectVirginia Advance Health Care Directives Registry at 1-800-548-9455.
 Sometimes people become unable to make health care decisions for themselves due to accidents or serious illness.
 You have the right to say what you want to happen if you are in this situation.
 This means that, if you want to, you can: